pkarsy/AutomaticSchoolBellTimer/README.md

 GPIO 15(D15) -> LedLink_i
 # GND is next to D15
 ```
-WARNING the pin of the SSR(D2) is not set in the configuration.
+WARNING the pin of the SSR(D4) is NOT set in the Tasmota configuration.
 We will set this later on.

 ### Step 4.
 Loading the DS3231 real time clock driver.
 Without this it is easy for the module to lose the time, on power outages.
 Installation instructions on: